 Support any offers you make with action verbs and data.
 Rather than feeling harassed, you want customers to feel like you care about their experience.
 You don’t just want them to get a one-time deal; you’re offering them even greater value based on what you’ve taken time to notice about them.

 That may sound like a paradox, but automation is really a powerful solution.
 Technology has made it feasible for brands to personalize every product without losing work hours in the process.
-Enter Order Tagger, an app that automatically streamlines your fulfillment and order organization.
+Enter SC Order Tags & Flows, an app that automatically streamlines your fulfillment and order organization.

-With Order Tagger, you can make auto tags for better workflow and order processing.
+With SC Order Tags & Flows, you can make auto tags for better workflow and order processing.
 This allows you to focus more on building a customer experience.
-Order Tagger can identify which items are out-of-stock, sort by date, delivery time, zip code and other attributes.
+SC Order Tags & Flows can identify which items are out-of-stock, sort by date, delivery time, zip code and other attributes.

 You can also filter your orders to see which ones are by first-time customers and which items are out-of-stock, so you can send customers emails for alternative products they may enjoy instead.